Newland Digital Technology

-Newland Digital Technology Co., Ltd. (新大陆数字技术 (Xīndàlù shùzì jìshù)), previously known as Fujian Newland Computer Co., Ltd., is an IT products and services provider headquartered in Fuzhou, Fujian in China.
+Newland Digital Technology Co., Ltd. (新大陆数字技术 (Xīndàlù shùzì jìshù)), previously known as Fujian Newland Computer Co., Ltd., is an IT products and services provider headquartered in Fuzhou, Fujian, in China.
 It provides service and application products based on networking for markets in data identification, electronic financial payment, mobile communication support, expressway information systems, cloud computing and big data services.

 History

 The company was founded in 1994 by Hu Gang.
 It was listed as a public company on the Shenzhen Stock Exchange in 2000 and became the first A-share listed company in Fujian Province in 2005.
 In 2010, the company released the world's first QR code (2D barcode) decoding chip.
 In 2016, Newland acquired Fujian Guotong Xingyi Network Technology Co., Ltd., the only company in Fujian Province that obtained a national bank card acquiring license.
-The company changed its name from Fujian Newland Computer Co., Ltd. to Newland Digital Technology Co Ltd in 2018.
+The company changed its name from Fujian Newland Computer Co., Ltd. to Newland Digital Technology Co.
+Ltd. in 2018.

 Subsidiaries

 Newland Payment Technology (Newland NPT)

 Founded in 1994, Newland NPT mainly manufactures payment terminals, PIN pads, and point of sale (POS) hardware and software.
 In 2016, it was ranked the third POS terminal supplier worldwide after Ingenico and Verifone.
 In 2017, the company overtook Verifone and became the second-largest POS terminal manufacturer in the world.
-In the same year, the company produced the world's first full-touch screen smart POS and it helped the company to receive in December the "Red Star Award", the highest design award in China.
-In 2022, the company awarded the "National Industrial Design Center" at 5th China International Industrial Design Expo held in Wuhan.
+In the same year, the company produced the world's first full-touch screen smart POS and it helped the company to receive in December, the "Red Star Award", the highest design award in China.
+In 2022, the company awarded the "National Industrial Design Center" at the 5th China International Industrial Design Expo held in Wuhan.